ucb-eecs251b/sp22-labs/lab4/spec.md

    for each layer and do a power rail analysis.

 7. Finally, click the Verify button (it has a check mark).
-This step helps you check your abstract against rules and various P\&R tools.
+This step helps you check your abstract against rules and various P&R tools.
 Cancel out of this step, as we will just move onto generating the LEF.

 ***Q15: Why do we generally only want to generate pin shapes on metal layers,